- Eye Diseases and Conditions Slideshow Pictures

 What are corneal ulcer symptoms?

-A corneal ulcer may cause redness, pain, a feeling that something is in the eye, tearing, and pus or thick discharge draining from the eye.
-Vision might be blurry, and there may be an increase in pain when the person looks at bright lights.
+A corneal ulcer may cause redness of the eyelid and/or conjunctiva, pain, a feeling that something is in the eye; tearing and pus or thick discharge draining from the eye may occur.
+If the ulcer is more centrally located in the cornea, vision might be blurry.
+There may be an increase in pain when the person looks at bright lights.

 What are corneal ulcer signs?